Workplace Safety and Health Act Review

 • Women and non binary persons work in industry, too

-by Beck_5s, about 2 years ago
+by Beck_5s, over 3 years ago

 A number of regulations still only refer to "him" or "his" (Ex.
 Check section 5 -Duties of workers or section 6 - Duties of self employed workers for a cpuple of examples).
 There has been been more inclusion to add "her/she" but you could just use terms such as "their/they/oneself" to be more inclusive to all persons regardless of how they identify.